Piposh

 Piposh (פיפוש) is an Israeli media franchise that started as a series of comedic point-and-click adventure video games developed by Guillotine and published by Hed Arzi Multimedia for Windows.
-Based on an eponymous actor-turned-detective who embarks on several adventures solving murders, the titles include Piposh, Piposh 2, Halom SheItgashem (spinoff), and Piposh 3D: HaMahapecha.
+Based on an eponymous actor-turned-detective who embarks on several adventures solving murders, the titles include Piposh, Piposh 2, Halom SheItgashem (spin-off), and Piposh 3D: HaMahapecha.
 An English version of Piposh entitled Piposh: Hollywood was published in 2002.
 The series, which began in 1999, was created at a time when the Israeli video gaming industry was at its peak, particularly in terms of adventure gaming, and served as a notable example of a work targeted specifically at the young local market, with aspects such as inside jokes relating to Israeli culture.
 The games became very popular within Israel, although never becoming financially successful, and its developers struggled to live off the proceeds.

-Piposh evolved into a franchise, with a television series, a comic book, and an soundtrack being created.
+Piposh evolved into a franchise, with a television series, a comic book, and a soundtrack being created.
 The series continues to have a dedicated fanbase, and Piposh conventions have been regularly held as a way for fans to celebrate the games together.
 While the titles have often been criticized for their amateurish visual style and clunky game mechanics, they are looked at fondly by critics who see Piposh as a source of Israeli pride and a key milestone in the advancement of the local industry throughout the 21st century.
-In November 2018, it was announced a reboot was in development, with the first part of a four-part game to be released in September 2020.
+A reboot of the series was released in April 2021.